for Veterans and the Public

 Boceprevir and telaprevir

 Telaprevir and boceprevir are anti-viral drugs.
+They can only be taken for Genotype 1 infection.
 They work directly on the hepatitis C virus itself to stop it from replicating.
 These drugs cannot be used together, and they each must be taken in combination with pegylated interferon and ribavirin.

 How long does treatment last?